accelerateatlanta/hack-2022/README.md

 ## Who can hack?

-Anyone who understands web3 and values community is welcome and encouraged to apply.
+Anyone who is interested in web3 and values community is welcome and encouraged to apply.

 ## Projects

 Projects must be open source and submitted via github.
-You dont have to be a developer, but your projects must utilize Koii network in a both meaningful and feasiable way.
+You dont have to be a developer, but you must utilize Koii network in a both meaningful and feasiable way.

 Examples of projects that we'd like to see are included here.

 ## Prizes

-1. winner 1000
+1. winner 1500
-2. runner up 500
-3. pool 1500  (show up for both full days, submit a project, equally distributed amongst qualifying groups)
+2. pool 1500  (equally distributed amongst qualifying groups)

 ## Judging

-Projects will be judged on the following equally weighted criteria.
+Projects will be evaluated on the following equally weighted criteria.

 #### Local Impact